realA10001986/Time-Circuits-Display/README.md

  - While the menu is active, press ENTER repeatedly until "END" is displayed.
  - Hold ENTER to leave the menu

-## SD card

-Preface note on SD cards: For unknown reasons, some SD cards simply do not work with this device.
-For instance, I had no luck with a Sandisk Ultra 32GB card.
-If your SD card is not recognized, check if it is formatted in FAT32 format (not exFAT!).
-Also, the size must not exceed 32GB (as larger cards cannot be formatted with FAT32).

-The SD card, apart from being used to [install](#audio-file-installation) the default audio files, can be used for substitute default sounds, some additional custom sounds, and for music played back by the [Music player](#the-music-player).

-### Sound file substitution

-The provided audio files ("sound-pack") are, after [proper installation](#audio-file-installation), part of the firmware and stored in the device's flash memory.

-These sounds can be substituted by your own sound files on a FAT32-formatted SD card.
-These files will be played back directly from the SD card during operation, so the SD card has to remain in the slot.
-The built-in [Audio file installer](#audio-file-installation) cannot be used to replace default sounds in the device's flash memory with custom sounds.

-Your replacements need to be put in the root (top-most) directoy of the SD card, be in mp3 format (128kbps) and named as follows:
-- "alarm.mp3".
-Played when the alarm sounds.
-- "alarmon.mp3".
-Played when enabling the alarm
-- "alarmoff.mp3".
-Played when disabling the alarm
-- "nmon.mp3".
-Played when manually enabling night mode
-- "nmoff.mp3".
-Played when manually disabling night mode

-The following sounds are time-sync'd to display action.
-If you decide to substitute these with your own, be prepared to lose synchronicity:
-- "enter.mp3".
-Played when a date was entered and ENTER was pressed
-- "baddate.mp3".
-Played when a bad (too short or too long) date was entered and ENTER was pressed
-- "intro.mp3": Played during the power-up intro
-- "travelstart.mp3".
-Played when a time travel starts.
-- "timetravel.mp3".
-Played when re-entry of a time travel takes place.
-- "shutdown.mp3".
-Played when the device is fake "powered down" using an external switch (see below)
-- "startup.mp3".
-Played when the clock is connected to power and finished booting

-If you intend to use the very same SD card that you used for installing the default sound files, please remove the file "TCD_def_snd.txt" from the SD card first.

-### Additional Custom Sounds

-The firmware supports some additional user-provided sound effects, which must reside on the SD card.
-If the respective file is present, it will be used.
-If that file is absent, no sound will be played.

-- "hour.mp3": Will be played every hour, on the hour.
-This feature is disabled in night mode.
-- "hour-xx.mp3", xx being 00 through 23: Sounds-on-the-hour for specific hours that will be played instead of "hour.mp3".
-If a sound for a specific hour is not present, "hour.mp3" will be played, if that one exists.
-- "key3.mp3" and/or "key6.mp3": Will be played if you hold the "3"/"6" key for 2 seconds.

-"hour.mp3"/"hour-xx.mp3", "key3.mp3" and "key6.mp3" are not provided here.
-You can use any mp3, with 128kpbs or less.

 ## Fake "power on/off" Switch; External Time Travel Trigger